norkang-solutions/docexchange/PULL_REQUEST_TEMPLATE.md

 -   [ ] Has both English and Norwegian translations
 -   [ ] Check with logged-in vs. logged-out users
 -   [ ] Check with subscribed vs. non-subscribed users
+-   [ ] Includes license and attribution for any third-party assets